SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 | <sup>&nbsp; *4-2* |           <sup>*Coverage of the Contextual Database<*/sup>          |   |
 | <sup>&nbsp; *4-3* |           <sup>*Access and use of the Contextual Database*</sup>         |   |

 You may want to right click on the links provided below to open the link in a new tab, while keeping this page open.

-<br/><!-- Susan TO SHANNON: Added line break -->
+<br/><!-- equals 3 line breaks, 2 spaces at the end of line above -->

 ## CCRI data sources

 ### 1 Selected published Census data tables